Irrawaddy Delta

-The Irrawaddy Delta or Ayeyarwady Delta lies in the Irrawaddy Division, the lowest expanse of land in Myanmar that fans out from the limit of tidal influence at Myan Aung to the Bay of Bengal and Andaman Sea, 290. km to the south at the mouth of the Ayeyarwady River.
+The Irrawaddy Delta or Ayeyarwady Delta lies in the Irrawaddy Division, the lowest expanse of land in Myanmar that fans out from the limit of tidal influence at Myanaung to the Bay of Bengal and Andaman Sea, 290. km to the south at the mouth of the Irrawaddy River.
 The delta region is densely populated, and plays a dominant role in rice cultivation in its rich alluvial soil as low as just 3 m above sea level.
 It also includes fishing communities in a vast area full of rivers and streams.